-Three months ended
+Three months ended June 30, Six mont June hs en e 30, ded

-March 31,

-2020 2021
+2020 2021 2020 2021

-(In mi illions)
+(In mi illions))

 Net sales:

-Land sales \$ 3.6 \$ 6.6
+Land sales \$ 2.7 \$ 8.5 \$ 6.2 \$ 15.1

-Water delivery sales 1.9 1.0
+Water delivery sales 2.1 1.5 4.0 2.5

-Utility and other .5 .5
+Utility and other .4 .4 1.0 .9

-Total net sales 6.0 8.1
+Total net sales 5.2 10.4 11.2 18.5

-Cost of sales 4.4 5.1
+Cost of sales 3.5 5.9 7.8 11.0

-Gross margin \$ 1.6 \$ 3.0
+Gross margin \$ 1.7 \$ 4.5 \$ 3.4 \$ 7.5

+-

-Operating income \$ 19.2 \$ 7.8
+Operating income \$ 1.0 \$ 2.4 \$ 20.2 \$ 10.2

-General-Our Real Estate Management and Development Segment consists of BMI and LandWell.
+General - Our Real Estate Management and Development Segment consists of BMI and LandWell.
 BMI provides utility services, among other things, to an industrial park located in Henderson, Nevada, and is responsible for the delivery of water to the City of Henderson and various other users through a water distribution system owned by BMI.
 LandWell is actively engaged in efforts to develop certain real estate in Henderson, Nevada including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use.

-Beginning in December 2013 and through the first quarter of 2021, LandWell has closed or entered into escrow on approximately 1,100 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
+Beginning in December 2013 and through the first six months of 2021, LandWell has closed or entered into escrow on approximately 1,300 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
 Contracts for land sales are negotiated on an individual basis and sales terms and prices will vary based on such factors as location (including location within a planned community), expected development work, and individual buyer needs.
 Although land may be under contract or in escrow, in most instances buyers can cancel the escrow agreement with no financial penalties until shortly before the closing date.
 Land sales may be completed but we do not recognize revenue until we have satisfied the criteria for revenue recognition set forth in ASC Topic 606.
 In some instances, we will receive cash proceeds at the time the contract closes and record deferred revenue for some or all of the cash amount received, with such deferred revenue being recognized in subsequent periods.
-We expect our development work on the residential/planned community to continue for 5 to 10 years although we may have sold or transferred ownership of all of the land within the community prior to development work completion.
+We expect our development work on the residential/planned community to continue for 4 to 7 years although we may have sold or transferred ownership of all of the land within the community prior to development work completion.